-- 60. The purpose of this chapter is to explain the decision-making framework that we have applied in reaching our draft decisions.
-In doing so, we: - 60.1 respond to submissions on our discussion draft decision-making framework;77 and - 60.2 confirm that our decision-making framework remains largely unchanged from the discussion draft framework we published in July 2015, while elaborating on that discussion draft in a number of areas. - 61.
-As appropriate, we have sought to apply this framework throughout our review and it has guided our consideration of, and approach to, each of the papers released as part of our draft decisions.
+- 54. The purpose of this chapter is to explain the decision-making framework that we have applied in reaching our decisions.
+In doing so, we: - 54.1 respond to submissions on our draft framework papers;74 and - 54.2 confirm that our decision-making framework remains largely unchanged from the framework paper we published with our draft decisions on 16 June 2016.75 - 55.
+As appropriate, we have sought to apply this framework throughout our review.
+It has guided our consideration of, and approach to, our IM review decisions, which are explained in our other decisions papers released alongside this paper.